Nexmo/station/_partials/stitch/guides/simple-conversation/javascript.md

 </script>
 ```

 Let's fill in the `authenticate` function.
 For now, stub it out to always return the `USER_JWT` value.
-This is where you would normally use the users session to authenticate the user and return their JWT.
+This is where you would normally use the user's session to authenticate the user and return their JWT:

 ```js
 authenticate() {